 Students must record hours on a weekly basis.
 Hours are placed in the working folders and submitted to the assigned clinical supervisor by 12:00 PM Friday.
-They will be initialed by the supervisor and returned with the working folder until the form is full.
+They will be initialed by the supervisor and returned with the working folder until the form is filled.
 When the form is completed or requested to be submitted, the supervisor will sign the bottom of the form and return the document to the student.
-It will be the student's responsibility to make a copy of his/her hour sheet and submit the original hour document to the Clinic Secretary.
+It will be the student's responsibility to make a copy of his/her hour sheet and submit the original hour document to the Director of Clinical Services.
+Practicum hours are due monthly to the Director of Clinical Services.
 It is suggested that a copy of the hour sheet be made for the student's record.
 It is the student's responsibility to maintain personal records of all practicum hours.
-All practicum hours are to be submitted by the dates documented on the Clinic Timeline, compiled by the Clinic Director.
+All practicum hours are to be submitted by the dates documented on the Clinic Timeline, compiled by the Director of Clinical Services.
 Practicum hours submitted 30 days after being acquired will not be accepted.
 In addition, if unable to hand deliver original hour sheets to Nicky by the given deadlines, the clinician is permitted to fax copies of hour sheets to 256-372-4055.
 All hours must be submitted by the Clinic Timeline deadlines dates.
 Only completed practicum reports will be accepted.
 If submitted practicum forms do not have supervisor signature, initials and complete tallied results, the forms will not be accepted for practicum credit.